Ash-29/cv-parser/README.md

 # CV Parser

-A tool to convert PDF resumes into structured JSON format using OpenAI's GPT-3.5-turbo.
+A tool to convert PDF resumes into structured JSON format.

 ## Features